 Short, L.L., and J.F.M.
 Horne.
 2001.
 Toucans, Barbets, and Honeyguides.
 Oxford Univ.
 Press, Oxford.

-confess that I don't actually own this book, nor have I done more that
+confess that I don't own this book, nor have I done more that quickly

-quickly glance through it in a bookstore.
-But every one of the Oxford
+glance through it in a bookstore.
+Yet every one of the Oxford

-Univ.
-Press series on bird families has been excellent, and this looks
+University Press series on bird families has been excellent, and this

 Consistent with Oxford books in this series, the introductory material